 In the mid-thirties, The Night Is Young, a movie with Nelson Eddy and Irene Dunne, featured the song “When I Grow Too Old To Dream.”
-Most of you reading this will remember that song.
-I was a mere babe in arms when it came out, but I know the song from having heard it over the years by various artists.
+I suspect that most of you reading this will remember that song.
+I was a mere babe in arms at the time, but I know the song from having heard it over the years by various artists, including my parents.

-That song floated through my thoughts the other day, and I decided Romberg and Hammerstein had those words all wrong!
+That song floated through my thoughts the other day as I approach my birthday, and I decided Romberg and Hammerstein had those words all wrong!

-The textbook out of which I teach a Human Development course at the college categorizes the “young old” as 65 to 74, the “old old” as 75 to 84 and the “oldest old” as 85 and above.
+The textbook out of which I taught a Human Development course at Hawai’i Community College categorizes the “young old” as 65 to 74, the “old old” as 75 to 84 and the “oldest old” as 85 and above.
 I won’t discuss my calendar age here, although I do admit to being over 65!
-In terms of the great site Real Age my physical age is about 10 years younger than my calendar age.
-Another fascinating site is Living to 100 where I learned that based on my health and lifestyle, I will live to 104, and with a couple minor changes, I could increase that to 108.
+In terms of the great site Real Age, my physical age is about 10 years younger than my calendar age.
+Another fascinating site is Living to 100 where I learned that based on my health and lifestyle, I will live to 104, and with a couple of minor changes, I could increase that to 108.

 So do you think I am too old to dream?
 Are any of us ever too old to dream?